stanford-cs248/project/README.md

 ## Video Presentation ##

-The video presentation of your project is due Wed March 20 at 5:00pm on Canvas.  **You cannot use late days for the video presentation since we will immediately coalesce all videos together into a long video for the class to see on the 21st**
+The video presentation of your project is due Wed March 20 at 5:00pm on Canvas.  **You cannot use late days for the video presentation since we will immediately coalesce all videos together into a long video for the class to see during the final exam slot on the afternoon of March 21st.**

 ## PRoject Report Submission